Irrelon/ForerunnerDB/readme.md

 the collection:

 ### Prerequisites
-* Data-binding requires jQuery and jsViews to be loaded
+* Data-binding requires jQuery to be loaded

 ### HTML
 	<ul id="myList">